 Let’s first talk about the money angle when it comes to this latest video from Jehovah’s Witnesses.
 The governing body of this religion is currently selling off properties they own in Brooklyn, New York, and are building a new headquarters elsewhere.

 Their Brooklyn properties are estimated to be worth up to $1 billion, while they’re spending just $11 million on one new building.
 This is in addition to the hundreds of millions of dollars, if not more, that they bring in every year through conventions, property flipping, and the like.
 Please see this post for a detailed explanation.

 Now, after making all these hundreds of millions if not billions of dollars from their business schemes, they need the pocket change of children?
 For what, exactly?

 As I bring out in that post cited above, Jehovah’s Witnesses perform no official charitable works save for some sporadic disaster relief rebuilding that is performed by unpaid volunteers and which typically helps only a small handful of fellow Witnesses, not the general public.
 For what, exactly, do they now need the small coins of children?

 Most people who have written about this story have focused on this angle, of a big, rich religion holding their hands out for the coins of children so they can line their own pockets.
 This video touched me for a different reason, however, and I hope readers understand what I’m about to say.

-Not only do JW kids go without typical holidays, parties, and festivities, but Witness families often take their children to tour the printing factories of their religion as a “vacation,” and governing body member Anthony Morris even chastised parents for taking their children to an amusement park versus such a factory tour.
-(Hear his discourse at this site; these comments are at around the 16:00 mark.)
+Not only do Jehovah’s Witness kids go without typical holidays, parties, and festivities, but Witness families often take their children to tour the printing factories of their religion as a “vacation.”

 Please share via social media below.